-In a well-integrated plan, telemedicine is intentionally designed to be the first place you go for minor acute issues like colds, sinus infections, skin rashes, or urinary tract infections.
-The key integration point is that the telemedicine provider’s note and any prescriptions they send become part of your regular medical record and claims history, just like an in-person visit.
-This allows your primary care physician (PCP) to see the encounter and ensures continuity of care.
-Many employers now pair telemedicine with a broader value-based care model, where the goal is to reduce unnecessary emergency room visits and expensive specialist consults-saving both you and your employer money.
+In a well-designed plan, telemedicine is the first stop for minor stuff: colds, sinus infections, rashes, UTIs.
+The telemedicine provider's note and any prescriptions enter your regular medical record and claims history — just like an office visit would.
+Your primary care doctor can see it, so your care stays continuous.
+Employers often pair telemedicine with a broader value-based care model — cut ER visits and expensive specialists, saving you and them money.

 The most common integration models fall into two categories:

-- Carved-in: The telemedicine benefit is part of your major medical plan.
-You use the same ID card, and the visit is processed as a claim.
-This often means the visit counts toward your deductible or out-of-pocket maximum.
-Some carriers offer $0 co-pay for telehealth as a plan design feature.
+- Carved-in: The benefit is part of your major medical plan.
+Same ID card, processed as a claim.
+That means it counts toward your deductible or out-of-pocket max.
+Some carriers even offer $0 copay for telehealth as a plan design feature.

-- Carved-out: Your employer contracts with a separate telemedicine vendor (like Teladoc, Amwell, or Doctor on Demand) as a stand-alone benefit.
-These visits are usually free or a flat fee (e.g., $0-$10), and they are not subject to your health plan’s deductible.
-They do not count toward your out-of-pocket maximum, but they also do not generate a claim that impacts your premiums.
+- Carved-out: Your employer uses a separate vendor like Teladoc or Amwell.
+Visits are free or a flat fee (think $0–$10), not subject to your deductible.
+They don't count toward your out-of-pocket max, but they also don't generate a claim that affects your premiums.

 The WellthCare Approach: Telemedicine as a Wealth-Builder

-In the WellthCare model, telemedicine integration is about more than just convenience-it is part of a larger Health-to-Wealth operating system.
-When you use a telemedicine visit for a minor issue, you avoid an unnecessary ER visit or urgent care bill.
-That savings, combined with a $0 co-pay for telemedicine, directly reduces your out-of-pocket costs and lowers the overall claim spend for your employer.
+In the WellthCare model, telemedicine integration isn't just convenience — it's part of a larger Health-to-Wealth operating system.
+Use telemedicine for a minor issue and you avoid an unnecessary ER bill.
+That savings, plus the $0 copay, cuts your out-of-pocket costs and lowers your employer's claim spend.

-- Prescription routing: Telemedicine providers send prescriptions to your preferred pharmacy.
-If your employer uses WellthCare Pharmacy™, those prescriptions can be filled at transparent, lower prices-instead of through a traditional PBM with hidden margins.
+- Prescription routing: Prescriptions go to your preferred pharmacy.
+If your employer uses WellthCare Pharmacy™, you get transparent, lower prices instead of a traditional PBM's hidden margins.

-- Continuity of care: Telemedicine notes are shared with your PCP via your health plan’s health information exchange or your employer’s integrated platform.
-You never lose the thread of your medical history.
+- Continuity of care: Telemedicine notes are shared with your PCP through the health information exchange.
+Your medical history stays intact.

-- Compliance and recordkeeping: In a compliant system, telemedicine visits are documented and tracked for preventive care codes.
-This is critical for employers who need to comply with ERISA and HIPAA requirements while also measuring the impact of the benefit on overall health costs.
+- Compliance and recordkeeping: In a compliant system, visits are documented with preventive care codes.
+Employers need this for ERISA and HIPAA, plus tracking the benefit's impact on costs.

-- Behavioral health access: Many plans now offer tele-mental health visits as a core benefit, often with lower or no co-pay, recognizing that ease of access improves adherence to mental health treatment.
+- Behavioral health access: Many plans now include tele-mental health visits with lower or no copay — easier access means better adherence.

 What to Ask Your HR or Benefits Administrator